outsidedav/swift/starter_kit/starter_kits.md

 # {{site.data.keyword.cloud_notm}} Developer Console for Apple
 {: #intro}

-The {{site.data.keyword.cloud_notm}} Developer Console enables Apple developers to create apps from a variety of starter kits, provision and connect key {{site.data.keyword.Bluemix_notm}}-optimized services, and then quickly download working code or set up for continuous delivery.
+The {{site.data.keyword.cloud_notm}} Developer Console for Apple enables Apple developers to create apps from a variety of starter kits, provision and connect key {{site.data.keyword.Bluemix_notm}}-optimized services, and then quickly download working code or set up for continuous delivery.
 Users are able to create, view, configure, and manage your app, as well as download your app's code.
 This will allow you to quickly evaluate and test {{site.data.keyword.cloud_notm}} services with a brand new app.

 Ready to jump in?
-Visit the [{{site.data.keyword.cloud_notm}} Developer Console](https://console.bluemix.net/developer/appledevelopment/starter-kits) now to get started.
+Visit the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits) now to get started.
 {: tip}

 ## Starter Kits